eustasy-archive/simplet/README.md

 # Simplet
 Simplet is a simple, file-based, cms framework written in php, with members, forums, and blogging built in.

-# This version is unstable.
-Stable version incoming.
+# Simplet is not yet stable.
+## Release coming mid-April 2014,
+## as and when it is finished.

 ## Versions